-ADJUNCTS: All adjuncts are eligible to join the NYC Teachers’ Retirement System (TRS) and Tax-Deferred Annuity programs from their first semester at CUNY.
+ADJUNCTS and CONTINUING EDUCATION TEACHERS are eligible to join the NYC Teachers’ Retirement System (TRS) Qualified Pension Plan and Tax-Deferred Annuity programs from their first semester at CUNY.
 You can get application forms from your campus Human Resources Office or the TRS website.

 The Teachers’ Retirement System plan includes a pension, death benefits, and a disability pension.
 It’s funded by the employee and the employer.